watercpp/water/water/temporary/readme.md

     std::list<int, allocator> list{allocator{memory}};

 Remember to always use a `temporary::std_allocator` constructed with a `temporary::memory` object, like the example above.
-It has a default constructor, but the program will crash if the container tries to allocate memory using a default-constructed `std_allocator`.
+It has a default constructor, but it will not be able to allocate memory so it will throw an exception instead.